acoderu/BallChase/ros2_ball_chase_ws/docs/StateManagement.md

 Without a state manager, the fusion node would need to handle all these variations, making it overly complex.
 By centralizing decision-making, we keep other nodes simpler and more focused.

+> **For Experts**: Each state implements a specialized control policy optimized for its specific goal - a crucial design choice for robots operating in dynamic environments.
+Alternative approaches like universal policy approximation through neural networks were considered but rejected due to explainability requirements and the need for deterministic behavior in safety-critical scenarios.

 #### 3. Resilience to Sensor Issues

 The state manager provides specific responses to different types of sensor failures: